The 84 Rooms Guide To Tuscany’s Montalcino, Pienza And Montepulciano

 Pienza:

-Sette Di Vino: is a rustic Osteria on a picturesque piazza in the center of Pienza.
+Sette Di Vino: is a rustic osteria on a picturesque square in the heart of beautiful Pienza.
+Order the white bean soup.
+The dishes are very well-priced, perfect for an easy lunch.

 Montepulciano: